SATSANG

 SATSANG is a public artwork that appears where the world gathers.
 I set up two chairs beneath a white helium balloon and sit in stillness.
 Whoever sits across from me receives my complete and undivided attention.

-This creates a liminal temple—a sacred threshold that appears without warning in ordinary space.
+This creates a liminal temple—a sacred threshold that appears without warning in ordinary space, recalling what anarchist philosopher-poet Hakim Bey calls a Temporary Autonomous Zone.
 You don’t need to know what it is to enter it.
 You only need to be curious enough to sit down.

 SATSANG has visited: